RiteshTiwari-2003/Node-JS/Readme.md

 3. http : http module is used to create a small and lightweight http server  in node.
 4. url : the url module is used to parsing , manipulating and dealing with web address(url)
 5. quierystring : quiry string module is used to parse and work with url quiery string

+in node js you can break up large piece of code into smaller piece called module , these module allow you to reude your code while creating your module , one should try to seperate every module in seperate file ,this help inkeeping your code modulerized